dgeb/json-api/format/index.md

 }
 ```

-Variable type resources **MUST NOT** be represented by string values alone.
+Variable type resources **SHOULD NOT** be represented by string values alone.

 ### Resource Objects